olenazub/Dell-Inspiron-7572-BigSur-OC/README.md

 # OpenCore EFI configuration for Dell Inspiron 7572
-## Note: This EFI file is applicable to run Big Sur version.
+## Note: This EFI file is applicable to run Big Sur

 This EFI configuration is based on @iXeor - [https://github.com/iXeor/Dell-Inspiron-7572-BigSur-OC]